pclambert/website/content/Allpublications/_index.md

 +++

 **2017**

-Bower H., Andersson T.M-L., <span>Crowther M.J., Dickman P.W., Lambe M.,</span> **Lambert P.C.** Adjusting expected mortality rates using information from a control population: An example using socioeconomic status. _American Journal of Epidemiology_ 2017 (in press).
+Bower H., Andersson T.M-L., Crowther M.J., Dickman P.W., Lambe M., **Lambert P.C.** Adjusting expected mortality rates using information from a control population: An example using socioeconomic status. _American Journal of Epidemiology_ 2017 (in press).

 Syriopoulou E., Bower H., Andersson T.M-L., **Lambert P.C.**, Rutherford M.J.
 Estimating the impact of a cancer diagnosis on life expectancy by socioeconomic group for a range of cancer types in England. _British Journal of Cancer_ 2017 (in press)

 Crowther M.J., **Lambert P.C.** Parametric multi-state survival models: flexible modelling allowing transition-specific distributions with application to estimating clinically useful measures of effect differences. _Statistics in Medicine (in press)._

-Mozumder S.I., Rutherford M.J.,  stpm<span>2cr: A flexible parametric competing risks model using a direct likelihood approach for the cause-specific cumulative incidence function.</span> _The Stata Journal_ <span>2017:**17**:462-489.</span>
+Mozumder S.I., Rutherford M.J.,  `stpm2cr`: A flexible parametric competing risks model using a direct likelihood approach for the cause-specific cumulative incidence function. _The Stata Journal_ 2017:**17**:462-489.

 Peters T.L., Weibull C.E, Fang F., Sandler D.P., **Lambert P.C.**, Ye W., Kamel F. Association of Fractures with the Incidence of Amyotrophic Lateral Sclerosis. _Amyotrophic Lateral Sclerosis and Frontotemporal Degeneration_ 2017:**18**:419-425.